NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 bash $HOME/RNAseq_Pipeline/check_hisat2_jobs.sh
 ```

 Check submitted jobs `sq`.
 When all jobs have completed, check if
-jobs finished with no errors before procceding to the next step.
+jobs finished with no errors before proceeding to the next step.

 ```bash
 cd $HOME/RNAseq_Pipeline/HISAT2/qstat/summary